 The plaza consists of Casa Blanca, Casa Urdaneta, Los Hidalgos, El Hogar Filipino, and Casa Manila.
 Entering the complex, we felt like we were transported back to the Spanish colonial times.

-Inside the complex you'll find restaurants, souvenir shops, a hotel, a museum, cafe and event venues.
+Inside the complex you'll find restaurants, souvenir shops, a White Knight Hotel Intramuros, a museum, cafe and event venues.
 Though not as grand as Vigan, we definitely enjoyed strolling around the cobblestone streets of Plaza San Luis.

 Without a doubt, Intramuros is one of Manila’s most popular destinations for local and foreign tourists visiting the city.
 We saw several tourists wandering around and checking out the different sites and attractions the walled city offers.